rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-Telegraf/index.md

 *   Three routers (GO, MS, MT) interconnected in a linear topology with point-to-point /31 links.
 *   Dynamic routing via OSPF between routers.
-*   Traffic metrics collection via IPFIX and SNMP.
+*   Collection of traffic metrics via IPFIX and SNMP.
 *   Observability with the TICK stack (Telegraf, InfluxDB, Chronograf) and Grafana.
 *   External network `br-lab` connects the nodes to the monitoring infrastructure.